Lopeh/onepiece-place/README.md

 This script & repo are cloned from [Anticept/httyd-place](https://github.com/anticept/httyd-place) to allow multiple people to be able to update a template image.

+# Archival
+Until r/place returns, this repository will be archived!

 ## HOW TO USE THE TEMPLATE AND SCRIPT ON /r/place
 Our friends at r/osuplace have made an overlay script!
 Use this to make sure you're placing pixels in the right spot.